eskps/card/README.md

 ```

 #### Making the image tile into a link:
-You can make the tile into a link by passing in a `href` property
+You can make the tile into a link by passing in a `href` property and the `specified-tab-index` can be used to specify the tabindex of the tile (default 0)

 #### "More" menu